• Skip to primary navigation

 Do I need to use full-fat coconut milk?

 Coconut milk gives this dal a delicious creaminess, but you could easily swap it for light coconut milk or extra water if you want to reduce the fat amount.
-The recipe only uses half a can of coconut milk, meaning you can use the rest in a mushroom stroganoff, chickpea cauliflower curry, or pumpkin soup.
+The recipe only uses half a can of coconut milk, meaning you can use the rest in a mushroom stroganoff, chickpea cauliflower curry, chickpea lentil curry, or pumpkin soup.

 For another alternative, try replacing the coconut milk with homemade cashew cream.